 Figure 5.
-Assesment of the predictor against a large, naïve dataset.
+Assessment of the predictor against a large, naïve dataset.
 A) Representative acceptors of the various families of structures used to produce the “naive” dataset.
 The full list is available in table SX.
 B) ROC curves on the algorithms on a “naïve” dataset, with both sequences far from the dataset and new acceptors with high similarity.
 C) experimental results.
+Yields of glycosylation for the conversion of 50 µM acceptor in presence of 60 µM UDP-Glc, and 20 µg/mL enzyme, during OVN reaction at 293 K in HEPES 25 mM NaCl 50 mM pH7.
 D) predictions of the same.

 It is particularly interesting to observe that the predictor keeps a high accuracy despite the methodology used for the training dataset (detection of products by MS and apparent initial rates by an indirect assay) and in the validation dataset (glycosylation yields observed by reverse phase HPLC) being fundamentally different.
 Together with the variability in sequences and chemicals proposed between training and evaluation datasets, this result speak for a particularly robust predictor.